 Some spinal injuries can even be caused at hospitals, where infections can be contracted by patients.
 Though rare, blood-borne infections can lead to spine damage and paraplegia.
 And medical malpractice can lead to paraplegia, particularly cases in which a doctor fails to timely diagnose infections, hematoma or spinal compressions.

-Philadelphia-based Kline & Specter has some 30 highly trained attorneys, several of whom are also skilled physicians.
-We have won many large settlements and verdicts for injury victims in Pennsylvania, New Jersey and nationwide.
+Philadelphia-based Kline & Specter, PC, has more than 40 highly trained attorneys, several of whom are also skilled physicians.
+We have won many large settlements and verdicts for injury victims in Pennsylvania, New Jersey Delaware and nationwide.
 (See Major Victories.)

 For more information on paraplegia and spinal cord injuries, click on these sites:

-Kline & Specter handles cases in Pennsylvania, New Jersey and New York and Nationwide, working with local attorneys in states outside PA, NJ and NY.
+Kline & Specter handles lawsuits involving paraplegia in Pennsylvania, New Jersey, Delaware and Nationwide, working with local attorneys in states outside PA, NJ and DE.